-Summer Engineering Experience: SEE@ASU
+SEE@ASU: Summer Engineering Experience

 - Exercise creative problem-solving skills through interactive learning modules and team projects

-Cost: $300 ($25 non-refundable registration fee, $275 program fee)
+Cost: $375/participant ($25 non-refundable registration fee, $350 program fee)

 Because we are operating remotely, we will not be accepting payment by check.
 We apologize for this inconvenience.
-Participants will receive their shipment of items one week prior to the start of their registered camp.

-Cancellations/Refunds: Refunds for the program fee ($275) are available through June 5th.
+Cancellations/Refunds: Refunds for the program fee ($350) are available through June 14th.

 Scholarship/Fee Reduction Request: We understand that cost can sometimes be prohibitive, and strive to lessen that barrier when possible for those in need.
 If you’re interested in receiving a scholarship/fee reduction for camp, please complete the Scholarship/Fee Reduction Request form below.
 Scholarships/fee reductions will be evaluated on a rolling, first-come-first-serve basis.
 Please allow 1-2 business days for notification about your scholarship status.
 If granted a scholarship, the participant will be given a specific registration link that shows the discounted amount during payment.
 The participant will have 48 hours after notification to complete their registration and submit payment.

-10AM – 12PM: Morning Session
+9AM – 12PM: Morning Session

-12PM – 1PM: Team Meetings/Independent Working
+12PM – 1PM: Lunch Break

-2PM – 4PM: Afternoon Session
+1PM – 4PM: Afternoon Session

-4PM – 5PM: Team Meetings/Independent Working
+4PM – 5PM: Team Meetings/Project Time

-5PM – 6PM: Optional team building and fun activities
+5PM – 6PM: Optional Social Hour

 There will be optional evening programming for participants every day except Friday.
 Evening programming will include virtual games and team-building activities.